-- Additional work is work that is done at the behest of a supervisor in addition to regular weekly working hours, to part-time weekly working hours, or to the weekly working hours referred to in paragraphs 1 and 2 of section 18. - Compensation for additional working hours shall be granted as equal corresponding time off in lieu or cash compensation.
+- Additional work is work that is performed at the behest of a supervisor in addition to regular weekly working hours, part-time weekly working hours, or the weekly working hours referred to in section 18, subsection 1 or 2. - Compensation for additional working hours shall be granted as equal corresponding time off in lieu or cash compensation.
 The cash compensation shall be paid at the basic hourly salary for additional hours, or with a bonus of 50 per cent of the basic hourly salary ("time and a half") for hours of additional work exceeding 40 hours per week.
 The employer shall decide whether additional work is compensated through time off in lieu or as cash compensation during the calendar month that follows the month in which the work was done.
 The cash compensation shall be paid by no later than the calendar month that follows the month in which the nature of the compensation is decided.
 Any time off shall be granted during the six calendar months following the month in which the work was done.